raspberrypilearning/interactive-animation/en/step_4.md

 --- task ---

-Change the speed and direction of your sprite until you get the effect you want.
+Change the speed and direction of your sprite until you get the motion you want.
 It might take a few experiments to get it right.
 That's ok.

 --- /task ---